cassiek/cassie-kumpula-bstn-capstone-client/README.md

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation working back from the capstone due date.

 Sprint-1: Wed., Oct.
 16, 2024 -- Sun., Oct.
 20, 2024
-- initial structure, install dependencies (client and server)
+- initial structure, install dependencies (client and server) (done Sun., Oct.
+20) move the following to sprint-2:
 - create mixins, variables, fonts
 - connect database, knex migrations and seeds
 - create header